Bearing the Unbearable: A Relationship-Based Training Program for Perinatal Loss

 Who should attend

 This workshop is designed for multidisciplinary health professionals either currently working with, or who have a desire to work with, families bereaved following a pregnancy or infant loss, as well as those holding parents through a subsequent pregnancy.
-The training program is primarily targeted at those working in an ongoing therapeutic capacitywith bereaved parents.
-Front line workers, eg., delivery suite nurses, sonographers, OBs, may benefit from the training too, but this is not our primary target audience.
+The training program is primarily targeted at those working in an ongoing therapeutic capacity with bereaved parents.
+First responders, eg., delivery suite nurses, sonographers, OBs, may benefit from the training too, but this is not our primary target audience.

 Training and experience in mental health is assumed.
 Assumed knowledge: experience in general assessment, diagnosis, formulation and treatment planning of mental health conditions.